Get your power of attorney checked so you can use it with us

 You can also check with the right government body:

-- For powers of attorney registered in in England or Wales, contact the Office of the Public Guardian.
+- For powers of attorney registered in England or Wales, contact the Office of the Public Guardian.

 - For powers of attorney registered in Scotland, contact the Office of the Public Guardian of Scotland.